dmedri/roaster/README.md

 $ ./roaster --build-standard
 ```
 The _standard_ build is the most general configuration of your R environment,
-close to the official distributed binaries.
-The deployment is within your
+quite close to the official distributed binaries.
+The default destination for
-system and the default destination will be `/usr/local`.
+files is usually in `/usr/local` -- for Linux systems.

 Everytime you'll build
 sources the resulting files (binaries, docs and so on) will overwrite the previous
 installation.
-If your need is have the most updated release, it's okay.
-If you
+For the most updated release could be okay, but if you
-need to maintain multiple release for production use-cases, the _server_ build
+need to maintain many R releases for production use-cases, the _server_ build
 is the answer.

 #### Build: server configuration